India › Delhi Hotels › Imperial Review

-The Imperial New Delhi – Indescribable elegance and charm, and so historic, yet oh-so-convenient.
+The Imperial New Delhi – Indescribable elegance, charm, and history, yet very convenient.

 Built in the 1930s, The Imperial is irrefutably the city’s finest.
 It just oozes colonial history – from the airy atriums and Victorian-era décor of the bars to the chandeliers, marble lobby floors, wrought-iron balustrades, and staff in appropriately regal attire.
 The rooms and suites are as exquisite as imagined, with several reminders of British India.
 Spend countless hours sipping gin and tonics on the lawns, splashing about the gorgeous pool, admiring the hundreds (if not thousands) of prints from the Raj era lining every wall, and indulging in the Turkish-style spa.
 On only four levels, all this elegance and tranquility is within just a few minutes’ stroll of all the facilities at Connaught Place.

 The Imperial – The Location